Updated: 3 days ago

 When submitting to paid screenwriting assignments, you can now pitch yourself as an award-winning screenwriter.

-When you are pitching your script to a producer, you can now say the script won at such-and-such contest.
+When you pitch your script to a producer, you can now say the script won at such-and-such contest.

 All of this looks good on your resume.